RosettaCommons/documentation/rosetta_basics/options/input-options.md

 ```
 -in:file:silent                           Silent input filename(s).
 [FileVector]
 -in:file:silent_list                      Silent input filename list(s) - like -l is to -s.
 [FileVector]
+-in:file:tags                             Instead of using all the structures in the input silent file(s)
+                                          use just the listed structures.
+[StringVector]
+-in:file:tagfile                          Like -in:file:tags, but instead of listing the tags on the command line,
+                                          read the tags from the specified file.
+[FileName]
 -in:file:silent_optH                      Call optH when reading a silent file.
 [Boolean]
 -in:file:silent_structure_type            Type of SilentStruct object to use in silent-file input'.
                                           Default='protein', [String]